impactoss/impactoss.org/_posts/2018-11-15-launch-confirmed.md

 layout: page-fullwidth
 published: false
 ---
-Excited to announca that the launch has been confirmed
+Excited to announce that the launch has been confirmed